BTC Markets is pleased to introduce stop limit orders, a new advanced order type, now available on our exchange platform.

-1.)
-In the Volume field enter the amount being bought or sold.
+- In the volume field enter the amount being bought or sold.

-2.)
-In the Stop field, enter the price at which the Stop is activated.
+- In the stop field, enter the price at which the stop is activated.

-3.)
-In the Price field, enter the limit that you want the order to continue to execute until passed.
+- In the price field, enter the limit that you want the order to continue to execute until passed.

-4.)
-Select ‘Sell BTC’ or ‘Buy BTC’ and review the order.
+- Select ‘sell BTC’ or ‘buy BTC’ and review the order.

-5.)
-Once the order has been evaluated and the conditions of the stop limit order understood, select ‘Confirm’ to place the stop limit order.
+- Once the order has been evaluated and the conditions of the stop limit order understood, select ‘Confirm’ to place the stop-limit order.

-NB.)
-You can cancel a Stop Limit Order by hitting the cancel button to the left of the open order section.
+Please note: you can cancel a stop limit order by hitting the cancel button to the left of the open order section.
 Please note, you can only cancel unmatched parts of an order.